-The building code requires buildings to be .
 New houses should be at least 700 square feet in footprint, and no more than 1800 square feet in footprint area.
-(This section also requires more information).

 Number of Stories

 New houses should be at least 1-1/2 stories in height and no more than 2-1/2 stories in height.
 Houses should be constructed on a basement or a raised foundations as opposed to a slab.